Aleksey Goman: Career

 As a young singer, Goman participated in several small and local music competitions.
 At the age of 19, he applied for the auditions of Narodny Artist.
 Goman only learned about the auditions while being on holiday in Sochi and decided to cut his holidays short to go to Moscow for the audition.
 He passed the auditions and ended up among the last thirty contestants in the semi-finals.

 Goman did not only receive attention for his vocals but also for his appearance and modest background.
 Tall, blonde and blue-eyed, he resembled the stereotypical image of an average, white Russian guy.
 Although not directly considered a favourite for the victory, Goman won the competition in December 2003, defeating Aleksandr Panayotov.
 Goman was the only contestant in the first season to not end up in the bottom two or three of any of the shows.
 His final song, "Russkiy paren'" (English: Russian guy), became his first single.

 After Narodny Artist, Goman performed several duets with Ruslan Alekhno, who had won the second season of the show.
 They were the prize winner of Festival of Patriotic songs with "This is my Homeland" devoted to Victory Day anniversary.
 Next to that, they released the duet "Dve sestry", dedicated to the friendship of Belarus and Russia.
 In 2006, Goman represented Russia at the Slavianski Bazaar, finishing in second place.

 In 2008, Goman received commercial success with his single "May", which peaked at #28 at the TopHit charts.
 His third album, May, was released shortly after.
 Around this time, Goman started to focus on songwriting next to performing too.

 In 2014, he received the Medal of the Order "For Merit to the Fatherland" of the 2nd class.
 In 2017, he received the 1st class of this medal.
 That same year, Goman also received a medal for performing in Syria.

+He appeared in the fifth season of ice show contest Ice Age.